wormhole-foundation/docs.wormhole.com/docs/reference/components/vaa.md

 This VAA type is also referred to as a *payload3* message or a *Contract Controlled Transfer*.
 {% endhint %}

 The Token + Message data structure is identical to the Token only data structure with the addition of a `payload` field that contains arbitrary bytes.
-This arbitrary byte field is where an app may include additional data in the transfer to inform some application specific behavior.
+This arbitrary byte field is where an app may include additional data in the transfer to inform some application-specific behavior.

 ```rust